Tadej Pogačar riding a Colnago during his Strade Bianche recon

 The Pogačar effect: what does a bike brand get out of sponsoring the world's best rider?

-Photos: SWpix.com Words: Simon Smythe
+Photos: James Startt and SWPix Words: Simon Smythe

-Last month Colnago announced that its turnover had tripled in the three years since Abu Dhabi-based investors bought the company from founder Ernesto Colnago in 2020.
+In 2024, Colnago announced that its turnover had tripled in the three years since Abu Dhabi-based investors bought the company from founder Ernesto Colnago in 2020.
 In a press release, the brand revealed that its turnover for 2023 was €55 million ($60 million), citing as a reason not only its “clear positioning at the top of the drop-bar segment of the cycling market” but also “the opportunity to have two great teams in the WorldTour, both male and female … UAE Team Emirates and UAE Team ADQ raises the level of demand and stimulates us daily to improve our product.”
+For 2025 the brand has a target of €72 million but, according to Colnago CEO Nicola Rosin, a figure of €75 million is possible.

-As many commentators pointed when the Colnago released the news of its performance, it appeared to be bucking the trend in the bike industry, which is still struggling with the post-Covid crash that has seen most of the biggest players, including Shimano and Giant, report decreases.
-However, there’s an argument that Colnago’s pre-Abu Dhabi takeover turnover at $20 million was poor for a brand with such history and heritage, and that it should be turning over $100-150 million like rival WorldTour brands such as Pinarello, which was valued at $270 when owners L. Catterton sold the brand to billionaire Ivan Glasenberg last year.
+As many commentators pointed out when Colnago released the news of its performance, it appeared to be bucking the trend in the bike industry, which is still struggling with the post-Covid crash that has seen most of the biggest players, including Shimano and Giant, report decreases.
+However, there’s an argument that Colnago’s pre-Abu Dhabi takeover turnover at $20 million was poor for a brand with such history and heritage, and that it should be turning over $100-150 million like rival WorldTour brands such as Pinarello, which was valued at $270 when owners L. Catterton sold the brand to billionaire Ivan Glasenberg in 2023.

-Colnago’s CEO Nicola Rosin told Rouleur: “We defined a very clear mission and strategy,” he says, referring to the restructuring of Colnago which took place after the 2020 takeover.
+Rosin told Rouleur: “We defined a very clear mission and strategy,” referring to the restructuring of Colnago which took place after the 2020 takeover.
 Rosin himself was appointed CEO in 2021.
 “We are a company that decided to stay focused and vertical on a specific segment of bike: drop bar bicycles.
 I think this clear positioning is an ingredient of our success.
 We wanted to be the most desirable brand in cycling and we worked in this direction.
 I believe that now we are in a very good position on that.”

 Rosin additionally attributes Colnago’s success to its new management team: "We created a great group of professional managers, with an excellent marketing and product marketing understanding.”
 And of the sponsored teams themselves: “We have two great teams: UAE Emirates and UAE ADQ.
 They are fundamental because of the visibility and to prove that products are top-athlete tested.”
 And Pogačar?
 “Of course, Tadej is another great ingredient of the success.
 He is an amazing personality, and he is winning but the equation is not so simple.
 You might have a great winning athlete but struggling with sales.
 So to summarise, I think you can understand that our success is a mix of different ingredients.”